Extremality in semidistributive lattices: Introduction

 \begin{corollary} Let $L$ be a congruence uniform lattice.
 The following properties are equivalent: \begin{itemize} \item[$(i)$] $L$ is extremal. \item[$(ii)$] $L$ is left modular. \item[$(iii)$] $L$ is $EL$-shellable. \item[$(iv)$] $L$ is shellable. \end{itemize} \end{corollary}

-The part that was known, that an extremal semidistributive lattice is left modular, has led to recent results on shellability of lattices \cite{fang2024parabolic,defant2024operahedron,luo2024lattice}.
-What we add with \cref{thm:principal} is a way to prove that certain lattices are not shellable, as now we know that any congruence uniform lattice that is not extremal is not shellable.
+Part of what was known, that an extremal semidistributive lattice is left modular, has led to recent results on shellability of lattices \cite{fang2024parabolic,defant2024operahedron,luo2024lattice}.
+What we add with Theorem \ref{thm:principal} is a way to prove that certain lattices are not shellable, as now we know that any congruence uniform lattice that is not extremal is not shellable.

-In a semidistibutive lattice, each element can be obtained canonically as the join of some join-irreducible elements.
-These subsets of join-irreducible elements are called the canonical join representations, and the set of all of them form a simplicial complex called the \defn{canonical join complex} \cite{barnard2016canonical}.
+In a semidistributive lattice, each element can be obtained canonically as the join of some join-irreducible elements.
+These subsets of join-irreducible elements are called the canonical join representations, and the set of all of them form a simplicial complex called the \emph{canonical join complex} \cite{barnard2016canonical}.
 Different structural properties of these simplicial complexes were proved, but open questions remain.
-In \cref{sec:canonicaljoingraph}, we give a counterexample to \cite[Question 2.5.5]{Barnardthesis}, by exhibiting a join canonical complex that has a induced subcomplex which is not itself a canonical join complex.
+In Section \ref{sec:canonicaljoingraph}, we give a counterexample to \cite[Question 2.5.5]{Barnardthesis}, by exhibiting a join canonical complex that has an induced subcomplex which is not itself a canonical join complex.
 This counterexample is produced using the fundamental theorem of finite semidistributive lattices \cite{reading2021fundamental}.

 Finally, we are interested in the (order) dimension of semidistributive extremal lattices.
 Let $(\mathbb{R}^n,\leq)$ be the poset defined by $(x_1,\dots,x_n)\leq (y_1,\dots,y_n)$ if $x_i\leq y_i$ for every $i\in [n]$.
-The \defn{dimension} of a poset $P$ is the smallest integer $n$ such that $P$ is isomorphic to a subposet of $(\mathbb{R}^n,\leq)$ (\cite{DushnikMiller}).
-This notion was extensively studied over the years (see the book \cite{trotter2002combinatorics}), but it is difficult to obtain the dimension in general, as it is even an NP-complete problem to determine if a given poset is of dimension $3$.
+The \emph{dimension} of a poset $P$ is the smallest integer $n$ such that $P$ is isomorphic to a subposet of $(\mathbb{R}^n,\leq)$ (\cite{DushnikMiller}).
+This notion was extensively studied over the years (see the book \cite{trotter2002combinatorics}), but it is difficult to obtain the dimension in general, as it is even an NP-complete problem to determine if a given poset is of dimension $n$, for any $n\geq 3$.
 In the past, this problem was linked to the coloring of graphs and hypergraphs \cite{YannakakisNPcomplet,furedi1992interval,felsner2000dimension,READING2003265}, but often to obtain bounds on the dimension.

-The \defn{Galois graph} of an extremal lattice is a directed graph on its join-irreducible elements.
+The \emph{Galois graph} of an extremal lattice is a directed graph on its join-irreducible elements.
 It is acyclic and from it we recover the lattice as the poset of inclusion on its maximal orthogonal pairs \cite{MarkowskyExtremal,reading2021fundamental,Thomas_2019,thomas2018independence}.